Gravitational Waves sourced by Gauge Fields during Inflation: Gravitational waves induced by gauge fields

 The complicated functions $\FF,\FF_A,\FF',\FF'_A$ typically depend exponentially on $\ga_2$ but more weakly on $\ga_1$, unless $\gaun\to 4$ (due to the infrared divergence of the electric field).
 Their full expressions, which are well-defined and finite for any $(\gaun,\gade)\in \interval{[}{0}{4}{[}\cross\mathbb{R}$ are presented and discussed in Appendix~\ref{asub:GW-comput}.
 The residual dependence of $\FF'$ on $k\ta$ is very weak compared to the prefactor $(-k\ta)^3$.
 As an example, we show here the pure electric field contribution to $\PP_T$,

 where $A_1$, $A_2$ are slowly-varying functions of $\gaun$.
-The exponential behavior of $\FF$ stems from the hyperbolic functions as well as from $\De_E$, which also grows exponentially for large $\gade$.
+The exponential dependence of $\FF$ on $\ga_2$ stems from the hyperbolic functions as well as from $\De_E$, which also grows exponentially for large $\gade$.

 A striking consequence of this calculation is that the gravitational wave power spectrum $\PP_T$ is scale invariant.
 Some of its values are illustrated in \fig\ref{fig:powerspectrum}.
-Including the slow-roll corrections to the scale factor and the Green function at first order, this power spectrum becomes tilted by a factor $(k/k_*)^{n_T}$ with $n_T=-2\ep$ and $k_*$ some arbitrary pivot scale, alike standard inflationary tensor perturbations.
+Including the slow-roll corrections to the scale factor and the Green function at first order, this power spectrum becomes tilted by a factor $(k/k_*)^{n_T}$ with $n_T=-4\ep$ and $k_*$ some arbitrary pivot scale, hence its tilt differs from standard inflationary tensor perturbations \cite{Teuscher:2025xke}.